seamplex/feenox/doc/unix.md

  * Parametric runs can be done from scripts through expansion of command line arguments.
  * Documentation is created out of simple Markdown sources and assembled as needed.

+More saliently, the automatic detection of the available PDEs in `src/pdes` is an example of this rule.
+The `autogen.sh` would loop over each subdirectory and create a source file `src/pdes/parser.c` with a function `feenox_pde_parse_problem_type()` which then will be part of the actual FeenoX source base as the entry point for parsing the `PROBLEM` keyword.

 # Rule of Optimization {#sec:unix-optimization}